Brighteon Broadcast News, Oct 21, 2025: WHEN ROBOTS WALK AMONG US: Human token generators, robot div

 But I want you to hear this song.

-I'm gonna play it for you.
+I'm going to play it for you.

-It's a couple of minutes, three minutes or something.
+It's, I don't know, it's a couple of minutes, three minutes or something.

-I'm gonna play it for you, and I want you to see how much you understand the song without understanding the language.
+And I want you to see how much you understand the song without understanding the language.

-And this speaks to not only your neurology and your ability to absorb information and to understand content from the context of the musical instruments, the the voice uh performance, the use of reverb, you know, all kinds of other things about the song, the the syncopation of the percussion track, etc.
+And this speaks to not only your neurology and your ability to absorb information and to understand content from the context of the musical instruments, the voice performance, the use of reverb, you know, all kinds of other things about the song, the syncopation of the percussion track, etc.

 You're able to pick up meaning without even understanding the words.